A440 (pitch standard)

 A440 (also known as Stuttgart pitch) is the musical pitch corresponding to an audio frequency of 440 Hz, which serves as a tuning standard for the musical note of A above middle C, or A_{4} in scientific pitch notation.
 It is standardized by the International Organization for Standardization as ISO 16.
-While other frequencies have been (and occasionally still are) used to tune the first A above middle C, A440 is now commonly used as a reference frequency to calibrate acoustic equipment and to tune pianos, violins, and other musical instruments.
+Other frequencies have been, and sometimes still are, used to tune to this note, but A440 is the reference frequency for calibrating acoustic equipment and tuning musical instruments.

 History and use

-Before standardization to 440 Hz, many countries and organizations followed the French standard since the 1860s of 435 Hz, which had also been the Austrian government's 1885 recommendation.
 Johann Heinrich Scheibler recommended A440 as a standard in 1834 after inventing the "tonometer" to measure pitch, and it was approved by the Society of German Natural Scientists and Physicians at a meeting in Stuttgart the same year.
+During the same era, in the 1860s, the French established a standard of 435 Hz, which was adopted by many countries and organizations.
+The Austrian government's 1885 recommendation was also for a standard of 435 Hz.

 The American music industry reached an informal standard of 440 Hz in 1926, and some began using it in instrument manufacturing.
 In 1936, the American Standards Association recommended that the A above middle C be tuned to 440 Hz.

 In 1937 Sir James Swinburne, an electrical engineer and avid amateur musician, delivered a lecture to the Royal Musical Association on "The Ideal Scale," discussing the possibility of tuning a scale to pure ratios and adjusting these ratios to maintain consonance across different keys.
 The following year, Swinburne represented the Musical Association at a preliminary conference to determine the British stance on concert pitch.
 British piano tuners had adopted A439 as the standard in 1899, but Swinburne pointed out that 439 was a prime number, whereas 440 could be more easily factored and electronically synthesized.
-In May of 1939, delegates from France, Germany, The Netherlands, Italy, and England convened at Broadcasting House in London, the headquarters of the BBC, to address the issue of concert pitch.
+In May 1939, delegates from France, Germany, The Netherlands, Italy, and England convened at Broadcasting House in London, the headquarters of the BBC, to address the issue of concert pitch.
 Representatives from Switzerland and the United States participated via mail.
 The other European delegates concurred with Swinburne's position and agreed to a standard of A440.

 This standard was taken up by the International Organization for Standardization in 1955 as Recommendation R 16, before being formalised in 1975 as ISO 16.

 The A440 standard is not universally adhered to.
 Early-music ensembles continue to use older, lower pitch levels.
-Leonard Bernstein often tuned the New York Philharmonic to A442, leading to complaints from the piano tuners’ union, although he claimed both the New York and Boston orchestras had used this higher pitch for years.
+Leonard Bernstein often tuned the New York Philharmonic to A442, leading to complaints from the piano tuners' union, although he claimed both the New York and Boston orchestras had used this higher pitch for years.